 If you have Google Analytics installed you’ll probably notice that your about page is one of the most popular pages on your site.
-So why not take advantage of the traffic going there by adding an opt-in?
-After reading all about you, your visitors will naturally be head-over-heals in love with you, so why not ask them to opt-in while they are still in that prime early love phase?
+So why not take advantage of the traffic going there, by adding an opt-in?
+After reading all about you, your visitors will naturally be head-over-heels in love with you.
+Why not ask them to opt-in while they are still in that prime early love phase?
 Ooh-la-la!

 Step 4: Create amazing content